tusharchaudharryy/comment-toxicity/README.md

-Finding comment toxicity in a given comment using Text Vecorization and NLP.
+Finding comment toxicity in a given comment using Text Vectorization and NLP.